gexCo/android-guidelines/additional_notes.md

 6. Compiler checks if all annotation processors are executed.
 If not, start to next round.

 ### Dependency Injection With Annotations
-Dependency Injection is a software design pattern in which one or more dependencies are injected into dependent object.
-Developers do not have to create objects themselves; let the dependency offer the object.
+Dependency Injection is a software design pattern to make applications loosely coupled, extensible and maintainable.
+Developers do not have to create objects themselves; they let the dependency offer the object.

 #### [Butterknife](https://github.com/JakeWharton/butterknife)
 1. Take all fields with annotation